apache/couchdb/share/doc/src/api/document/attachments.rst

   Returns the file attachment associated with the document.
   The raw data of the associated attachment is returned (just as if you were accessing a static file.
-The returned :http:header:`Content-Type` will be the same as the content type set when the document attachment was submitted into the database.
+The returned :header:`Content-Type` will be the same as the content type set when the document attachment was submitted into the database.